Stem cell controversy: Points of controversy

 Destruction of a human embryo is required in order to research new embryonic cell lines.
 Much of the debate surrounding human embryonic stem cells, therefore, concern ethical and legal quandaries around the destruction of an embryo.
 Ethical and legal questions such as "At what point does one consider life to begin?" and "Is it just to destroy a human embryo if it has the potential to cure countless numbers of patients and further our understanding of disease?" are central to the controversy.
 Political leaders debate how to regulate and fund research studies that involve the techniques used to remove the embryo cells.
 No clear consensus has emerged.

-Much of the criticism has been a result of religious beliefs and, in the most high-profile case, US President George W Bush signed an executive order banning the use of federal funding for any stem cell lines other than those already in existence, stating at the time, "My position on these issues is shaped by deeply held beliefs," and "I also believe human life is a sacred gift from our creator."
+Much of the criticism stems from religious moral code, and, in the most high-profile case, US President George W Bush signed an executive order banning the use of federal funding for any stem cell lines other than those already in existence, stating at the time, "My position on these issues is shaped by deeply held beliefs," and "I also believe human life is a sacred gift from our Creator."
 This ban was in part revoked by his successor Barack Obama, who stated: "As a person of faith, I believe we are called to care for each other and work to ease human suffering.
 I believe we have been given the capacity and will to pursue this research and the humanity and conscience to do so responsibly."